dragon-fire-fly/organisation_app_frontend/README.md

 ## Project Goals

 The primary goal of this project was to create a full stack application where users can view, add, edit and delete events.
 These events can be viewed as a list, individually and as a calendar view.
-Users can add posts about specific events to share and remind other users about the upcoming events, or add "memories" to events which have already passed, allowing different users to collate their experiences together in one place.
+Users can add posts about specific events to share and remind other users about the upcoming events, or add "plans" to upcoming events and "memories" to events which have already passed, allowing different users to collate their experiences together in one place.

-## Agile
+## Agile Development Process

+### GitHub Projects

+GitHub Projects served as an Agile tool for this project.
+It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

 These goals were split into four major themes and used as "Epics" for the agile development of the application.
 The Epics were as follows: